 Step through the video and determine which part of the ball is easiest to consistently determine.
 When the ball moves rapidly you may see some blurring of the image.
-You can adjust the exposure setting in VideoRecorder to give you a discrete image.
+You can adjust the camera settings to give you a discrete image.